The Vat of Acid Episode

 "The Vat of Acid Episode" is the eighth episode of the fourth season of the Adult Swim animated television series Rick and Morty.
 Created by Dan Harmon, written by Jeff Loveness and Albro Lundy, and directed by Jacob Hair, the episode was broadcast on May 17, 2020, in the United States.
+The episode received largely positive reviews from critics, who praised the storyline and emotional depth.
 It won the Primetime Emmy Award for Outstanding Animated Program.